 PCA Industry Qualifications

-The PCA is the awarding body for a number of industry recognised surveyor qualifications.
+The PCA is the awarding body for a number of industry recognised surveyor qualifications, alongside Awarding Body of the Built Environment (ABBE).
+ABBE is the leading awarding organisation providing qualifications for the built environment.

-This means that the CSTDB qualification will be externally accredited by ABBE.
+This means that the CSTDB, CSDB and CSSW qualifications will be externally audited and accredited by ABBE.

 Surveyor level qualifications